Reliccode/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -R ugo+x . -  script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users mkdir -m 751 my_dir - script that creates a directory called my_dir with permissions 751 in the working directory chgrp school hello - script that changes the group owner to school for the file hello
+chmod -R ugo+x . -  script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users mkdir -m 751 my_dir - script that creates a directory called my_dir with permissions 751 in the working directory chgrp school hello - script that changes the group owner to school for the file hello chown -R vincent:staff - script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory